yonilerner/cs2-retakes-allocator/README.md

   is `false` by default.
 - `!setnextround <P|H|F>` - For admins only.
 Force the next round to be the selected type.
 - `!reload_allocator_config` - For admins only.
 Reload the JSON config in-place.
+- `!print_config <name>` - For admins only.
+Print out the config with the given name.

 # Building